This article presents tips and tricks that will aid in improving the look and feel of your diagrams.

 In the course of modeling your diagrams, you may come across a situation where the element is much bigger than the text within it and you need to make it fit the text.
 A similar situation may arise where the horizontal space of the element is smaller than the text within it, causing the text outside the object boundary to be cut off.
 You can manually drag one of the element's corners to size or make use of Bizagi's Fit to text design shortcut.

-To automatically resize the object to fit the text, use the Fit to text option.
+To automatically resize the object to fit the text, use the Fit to text option right clicking the element you want to resize.

 Reset to original size